stackunderflow-stackptr/stackptr_tools/docs/source/api.rst

    :param float lat: Your current latitude.
    :param float lon: Your current longitude.
-   :param float alt: Your current altitude, if known.
+   :param float alt: Your current altitude, in metres, if known.
 Omit parameter if unknown.
-   :param float hdg: Your current heading, if known.
+   :param float hdg: Your current heading, in degrees, if known.
 Omit parameter if unknown.
-   :param float spd: Your current speed, if known.
+   :param float spd: Your current speed, in metres/second, if known.
 Omit parameter if unknown.
    :param string ext: A JSON dict of additional optional information.

    In response, the server will send back ``OK``.
 Anything else indicates an error.